adjust/ios_adobe_extension/docs/migrate.md

 ## Deep linking (reattribution)

-Version 2.0.0 introduces a new functionality for reattribution based on deep links and universla links.
-Please read and integrate this functionality according to the [Deep Linking (reattribution)](../README.md#iae-deep-linking) section.
+Version 2.0.0 introduces an ability to pass information about the deep link that has opened your app in order to potentially change the attribution source.
+Make sure to read and integrate this functionality in accordance to the [Deep Linking (reattribution)](../README.md#iae-deep-linking) section of the README.